Kingsman-The-Secret-Service/KMF-MVC/README.md

     $params = $this->dispatcher->getParams(); // Get all the request passed through URL i.e $_GET
     $menu = $this->menu(); // Get all menu configured in config.ini file

+    //If no action is mentioned it redirect to index() of controller & params can be null
     $url = $this->url(
               array(
                 'controller' => 'auth',